Why LED for landscape lighting?

 LED, which stands for Light Emitting Diode, is a highly efficient and reliable form of landscape lighting.
 LED light bulbs use less than 50% of the wattage consumed by fluorescent bulbs and less than 25% of the wattage consumed by incandescent bulbs, while still emitting the same amount of light.
 Their semiconductor-based structure allows LED light bulbs to be much more rugged than traditional light bulbs.

-Advances in LED landscape lighting technology has tremendously lowered the manufacturing cost of our high quality LED fixtures while simultaneously improving quality.
+Advances in LED landscape lighting technology have tremendously lowered the manufacturing cost of our high quality LED fixtures while simultaneously improving quality.
 It is because of these advances that the popularity of LED lights has grown so significantly in recent years.
 In fact, it is estimated that LED technology will make up

 80% of the general illumination market by 2020, and the US Department of Energy has set the goal of using LED lights to reduce electric lighting consumption by 50% by 2025.